New Zealand FM's 'strategic anxiety' about Pacific

 The state-run Xinhua news agency said Xi vowed to "continue to provide Tonga with economic and technological assistance" adding that Beijing "would never attach any political conditions to such assistance".

-New Zealand's concerns are likely to receive a sympathetic hearing in Australia after Canberra criticised Chinese aid in the region last month.
+New Zealand's concerns mirror Australia's with Canberra criticising Chinese aid in the region last month.

 International Development Minister Concetta Fierravanti-Wells accused Beijing of funding "useless buildings" in the Pacific and roads that did not go anywhere.